SATURDAY, JULY 16, 2022, 2:00 PM

 Are you or somebody you know interested in Para Dance Lessons?
-Fill out the form below and we’d be happy to answer any questions or help you get started!
+Fill out the form to the right and we’d be happy to answer any questions or help you get started!

-“Cheryl Angelelli and students of the Dance Mobility Program at Fred Astaire Bloomfield Hills, MI, prove that the power of dance can overcome any challenge.
+“Cheryl Angelelli and students of the Dance Mobility Program at Fred Astaire Dance Studios – Bloomfield Hills, MI, prove that the power of dance can overcome any challenge.
 Everyone has the ability to experience the joy of dancing – just ask Cheryl Angelelli.
-Cheryl is the inspiration behind the Dance Mobility program at the Fred Astaire Dance Studio of Bloomfield Hills, Michigan.
+Cheryl is the inspiration behind the Dance Mobility program at the Fred Astaire Dance Studios – Bloomfield Hills, Michigan.

 It all began when Cheryl saw a post on the FADS Bloomfield Hills Facebook page about a new instructor who would be teaching ballroom dancing lessons to students in wheelchairs.
 Cheryl immediately reached out to owner, Evan Mountain.
 “I told Evan that I missed dancing more than walking,” says Cheryl, who was left a quadriplegic after a tragic diving accident when she was a teenager.
 Working with instructor, Sergio Sanchez, Cheryl was amazed at how quickly she fell in love with the activity.
 It was no surprise that when Evan approached Cheryl a month later to discuss a program focused on students in wheelchairs, she quickly obliged.